LTLA/BiocWorkflow2015/bioC/chipseqDB.md

         xlab="Average abundance", ylab="Log-fold change")

 ![**Figure 4:** Effect of non-linear normalization on the trended bias between two H3K9ac libraries.
-Log-fold changes for all windows are shown after normalization.](chipseq_db_files/figure-markdown_strict/normplot-1.png)
+Normalized log-fold changes are shown for all windows retained after filtering.](chipseq_db_files/figure-markdown_strict/normplot-1.png)

 The implicit assumption of non-linear methods is that most windows at each abundance are not DB.
 Any systematic difference between libraries